 Portland Cement and CKD are examples of lime-based treatment technologies that can occasionally pass an initial Toxicity Characteristic Leaching Procedure (TCLP) test.
-However, actual long term treatment is at risk.
+However, actual long-term treatment is at risk.

-Once treated waste is exposed to the environment, a highly alkaline product such as Portland Cement will continue to drive up the pH, often too quickly and irregularly.
+Once the treated waste is exposed to the environment, a highly alkaline product such as Portland Cement will continue to drive up the pH, often too quickly and irregularly.
 Because many metals will leach at low and high pHs (on a bell curve), a sudden increase in pH can cause metals to leach over time.
 Therefore, pH maintenance is imperative to long-term stability.

 The use of lime-based technologies can fall significantly short compared with the EnviroBlend chemistry when it comes to dosage rates.
-Click here for data on the effectiveness of the EnviroBlend chemistry resulting in the very low leaching in both the TCLP (acid) and Synthetic Precipitation Leaching Procedure (SPLP) or “Acid Rain” tests.
+Click here for data on the effectiveness of the EnviroBlend chemistry resulting in the very low leaching in both the TCLP (acid) and Synthetic Precipitation Leaching Procedure (SPLP) or “acid rain” tests.
 Both the lime and Portland Cement treatments are able to sometimes meet the TCLP test at high dosages but they actually increase the amount of lead leaching in the SPLP test.